 Run each idea through rigorous testing for volume and difficulty metrics

-Make sure your keyword target has minimum monthly searches of at least a hundred people, and probably more if you're looking for volume and scale
+Make sure your keyword target has minimum monthly searches of at least a hundred people and probably more if you're looking for volume and scale

-Any keyword with low monthly search volume is not worth the time and effort to pursue, even if it is the buzzword of the moment
+Any keyword with a low monthly search volume is not worth the time and effort to pursue, even if it is the buzzword of the moment

 Tip: The exception to this rule is this: You do want to rank for your brand name.
 This will probably start to happen automatically if you use good SEO practices across your website.
-However definitely track your ranking for your company names and abbreviations, including your company name with geographic location if relevant, and add your brand name to title tags on your pages.
+However, definitely track your ranking for your company names and abbreviations, including your company name with geographic location if relevant, and add your brand name to title tags on your pages.
 Adding your company to directories will also help earn authority for your brand name (especially if it is less unique.)

 Sometimes companies get so excited that they are beginning to see keyword traction that they overlook the important metrics.
 A good keyword strategy means ranking for the right keywords, not just ranking for a high quantity of keywords.

-Tip: It's actually fairly normal in a brand new keyword strategy to see your rankings drop for some terms, because you are re-optimizing for terms that are better and more relevant.
-So during this period you may see traffic go down while the number of leads goes up.
+Tip: It's actually fairly normal in a brand new keyword strategy to see your rankings drop for some terms because you are re-optimizing for terms that are better and more relevant.
+So during this period, you may see traffic go down while the number of leads goes up.